dempie/AID-sharing/Scripts/README.txt

 All info about the summary statistics is in the excell.file in our Teams channel (AID_sharing) and soon uploaded here.

-e) 2_gwas_uc-cd-psc-ra-sle-t1d-jia-asthma-derma/ is the SAME AS gwas_uc-cd-psc-ra-sle-t1d-jia-asthma-derma/, but we change the sample size of asthma as it was a mistake in GWAS catalog. it was a 3 factor GWAS with the following diseases:
+e) 2_gwas_uc-cd-psc-ra-sle-t1d-jia-asthma-derma/ is the SAME AS gwas_uc-cd-psc-ra-sle-t1d-jia-asthma-derma/, but we change the sample size of asthma as it was a mistake in GWAS catalog.
+Moreover, the MAF from the GWAS was used when available. it was a 3 factor GWAS with the following diseases:
               ulcerative colitis, (de Lange et al. 2017) crohn's disease, (de Lange et al. 2017)